kiralong/arc-congen2024-radseq/README.md

 those initial reads making the 20x coverage were duplicates (in fact, 38.4% of them, as we see in the log) and were removed, leaving us with a remaining non-redundant depth of coverage of ~15x.
-PCR duplicates are a complex subject, but generally, we care about the non-redundant coverage than the proportion of duplicates themselves.
+PCR duplicates are a complex subject, but generally, we care more about the non-redundant coverage than the proportion of duplicates themselves.
 We can obtain good results if we have good (>10x) non-redundant coverage even if the proportion of duplicates is relatively high.
 For more information on PCR duplicates see